 There are no hard and fast rules about text direction in the sign industry, at least as far as we know.
 However, there are opinions.
 Some are based on historical book and print examples, others on human nature.
-For example, what direction would most people tilt their heads to read vertical text?
-What about stacking letters?
-Even if there is no definitive rule about text on signage, there are a few vertical text do’s and don’ts.
+For example, in what direction do most people turn their heads to read vertical text?
+And, is stacking letters a good idea?
+Even if there are no definitive rules about text on signage, there are still a few logical vertical text do’s and don’ts.

 The western world reads left to right.

-The crucial consideration is that book spines are displayed within close eye proximity, AT EYE LEVEL OR BELOW.
-But signs aren’t books.
+Ultimately, the crucial consideration is that book spines are normally displayed within close eye proximity AT EYE LEVEL OR BELOW.
+Since signs aren’t books, they are usually viewed from greater distances.
 So, a good rule-of-thumb might be to favor the human nature option.
 That is, if the text is to be read ABOVE eye level, then it should run from bottom to top.
 If the text is to be read BELOW eye level, it should run from top to bottom.

 What about stacking letters?

 Stacked letters have a history all their own.
-Traditionally, this is a method found on many of America’s old theater and drugstore signs.
+Traditionally, this is a sign format used for many of America’s old theaters, curios, and drugstores.
+(See our ANTIQUES curio shop sign.)
 The practice dates back to Art Deco innovations during the early 20th century.
-However, most graphic and sign designers will discourage the format.
+However, most graphic and sign designers discourage the format.
 This is what Ellen Lupton of, Thinking With Type, says:

 “Roman letters are designed to sit side by side, not on top of one another.
 Stacks of lowercase letters are especially awkward because the ascenders and descenders make the vertical spacing appear uneven…Capital letters form more stable stacks than lowercase letters.
 Centering the column helps to even out the differences in width.”

 Essentially, we agree with Lupton.
-The exception we make is if the sign’s cachet is intended to recapture the Art Deco era or other historical timelines.
-As Lupton notes, if stacked letters are used, use only caps, never lower case.
-In addition, the letter count should be minimalized.
+The exception we make is when the sign’s purpose is intended to recapture the Art Deco era or other historical timelines.
+As Lupton notes, if stacked letters are used, USE ONLY CAPS, NEVER LOWERCASE.
+In addition, the letter count should be minimal.
 Less is more!

 Readability and graphic interest come first.